yangshun/tech-interview-handbook/README.md

 ## What is this?

 No one has time to do a few hundred LeetCode questions.
-Here's *free and curated* technical interview preparation materials for busy engineers, from the author of the [Blind 75 List](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
+Here's *free and curated* technical interview preparation materials for busy engineers, brought to you by the author of the [Blind 75 List](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).

 Besides the usual algorithm questions, other **awesome** stuff includes: